thibaultcoo/police-chase-snake/README.md

 build_pattern()
 ```

-*Question 5:* add non-crossable obstacles to the game
+*Question 5: (open question)* we add another game mode where an AI-like cop tries to capture the snake

 ```python
 police()